OrangeJuice7/SDL-OpenGL-Game-Framework/docs/README.md

 # SDL/OpenGL Game Framework
 ## Introduction
-This is a game template written in C++, and uses SDL and OpenGL for low-level I/O.
+This is a game framework/template written in C++, and uses SDL and OpenGL for low-level I/O.

-Inspired by the complexity and freedom of games such as *Dwarf Fortress*, *RimWorld*, *Terraria*, *Minecraft*, *Factorio* etc. that let the player explore and exploit, as well as the simple graphical and mechanical fun of *Minecraft*, *Red Alert 2*, *Amorphous+* etc. that despite their ultimately limited components, provide endless hours of fun simply due to how well those components interact with each other, this template aspires to draw from the best aspects of these games, and is ultimately developed in the direction of open-world action-adventure RPGs and/or colonysims.
+Inspired by the complexity and freedom of games such as *Dwarf Fortress*, *RimWorld*, *Terraria*, *Minecraft*, *Factorio* etc. that let the player explore and exploit, as well as the simple graphical and mechanical fun of *Minecraft*, *Red Alert 2*, *Amorphous+* etc. that despite their ultimately limited components, provide endless hours of fun simply due to how well said components interact with each other, this template aspires to draw from the best aspects of these games, and is ultimately developed in the direction of open-world action-adventure RPGs and/or colonysims.
 Due to similar mechanics (world map, units, items/resources etc.), this template could also be modified reasonably easily to make a strategy or hack n' slash game.

 On top of the cliché requirements of being fast and powerful, this game template is written with the following aspects in mind:
 - **Control**.
 Specify and process exactly what you want.
 Clean and fast.
 3rd party libraries are limited to the low level, the rest is up to you.
 (You're free to integrate higher level libraries for your own needs.)